CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 # Swift client

 For basic operations we recommend using the _openstack command-line client_.
 It can access the object storage, but it is limited in its features.
 The more advanced _Swift command-line client_ is used in the examples.
 The instructions for the installation of the Swift command-line client can be found from [https://research.csc.fi/pouta-install-client](https://research.csc.fi/pouta-install-client){:target="_blank"}.
-In the last section _Configure your terminal environment for OpenStack_ is guidance for downloading the RC file.
+In the last section <i>Configure your terminal environment for OpenStack</i> is guidance for downloading the RC file.

 Once you have the RC file, you can add the environment variables with the following command: